-Tired of back hair?
-More men than ever are choosing to take it off, and they have several options in their quest.
-Whether it is hair on your back, chest, arms, or genital area, there are options men have for hair removal.
+Tired of body hair?
+More men than ever are choosing to take it off, and they have several options to do so.

 Laser hair removal may be one reason more men are talking to their doctors about hair removal.
 With laser treatment, heat from lasers are used to kill hair follicles.
 However, laser treatments aren't for everyone.
 Laser treatments work best on light-skinned, dark-haired people.
 Make sure you're a good candidate for this procedure before you commit to it.